CakeML/cakeml/unverified/ocaml-syntax/README.md

 ```

 Translation failures are shown in the output of `make`, and begin with “Error:”.
 Errors from the CakeML interpreter are shown in the output of `make test`, and look like either “<parse error>” or “<type error>”.
 In the absence of these, “Success” will be printed.
 The full output of the interpreter is written to the relevant .out files.
 The binary file produced by `make` is a byproduct of the OCaml compiler.

+The output `.cml` files can be patched after translation.
+File `a.cml` is fed to `a-patch`.
+See `boyer-patch` (which uses `boyer-patch.sed`) for an example.
+Current patches:
+* boyer – avoid falling to the value restriction.
+The OCaml file has type annotations (e.g `ref ([] : head list)`), which can't be used in CakeML.

+countGraphs currently fails due to trying to match against the pattern `Ok (newPacc, acc)`, where `Ok` is a unary constructor and `(newPacc, acc)` is supposed to be a tuple pattern.
+This is a known issue with CakeML, so fixing this doesn't seem necessary. boyer currently fails because I've botched the translation from SML (or maybe I've hit a problem with OCaml equality between references).